Co-signing a Mortgage: What it Means & How it Works

 Author: Pete Mugleston

-A co-signed mortgage is often used as a way to help a family member get on the property ladder.
+A co-signed mortgage is often used to help a family member get on the property ladder.

-In this article we’ll look at the benefits of co-signed mortgages, who you can have as a co-signer and why it’s important for all parties to take professional advice before going ahead.
+In this article, we’ll look at the benefits of co-signed mortgages, who you can have as a co-signer and why all parties need to take professional advice before proceeding.

-A co-signed mortgage is one that is signed by a guarantor to help get the application approved.
-It’s often a way to help young people buy their first home with the assistance of, typically, either their parents or grandparents.
+A co-signed mortgage is one signed by a guarantor to help get the application approved.
+It’s often a way for young people to buy their first home with the assistance of, typically, either their parents or grandparents.

-The co-signers agree to take on responsibility for maintaining the repayments if the primary borrower can’t afford them, but have no ownership rights and are not named on the deeds.
+The co-signers agree to take responsibility for maintaining the repayments if the primary borrower can’t afford them but has no ownership rights and is not named on the deeds.

-In many cases, they will be required to put up equity or savings as security.
+In many cases, they must put up equity or savings as security.

-Co-signed mortgages are slightly more complex to arrange than a standard mortgage but are quite common and, in many cases, can be the difference between buying your first house or not.
+Co-signed mortgages are slightly more complex to arrange than a standard mortgage but are pretty common and, in many cases, can be the difference between buying your first house or not.

 Who can co-sign a mortgage?

-While it is usually parents who act as co-signatories, this is not the only available route and there are lenders who will accept friends.
-However, some insist that the co-signer is a close blood relative such as a parent, grandparent or sibling.
+While parents are usually co-signatories, this is not the only available route, and there are lenders who will accept friends.
+However, some insist that the co-signer be a close blood relative, such as a parent, grandparent, or sibling.

-Aside from their relationship to the primary borrower, the co-signer will usually need to be on a sound footing financially and have a good credit rating.
-Essentially, the co-signer ‘props up’ the borrowing power of the primary borrower to reduce the risk to the lender and secure a mortgage.
+Aside from their relationship with the primary borrower, the co-signer usually needs to be financially sound and have a good credit rating.
+Essentially, the co-signer ‘props up’ the primary borrower’s borrowing power to reduce the lender’s risk and secure a mortgage.

 Co-signers will need to: